bunnidezi/demo-basic-be/README.md

 For examples db=[1,2,3,4,5,6,7,8,9,10,11,12]

 1. Route return all students list with limit 10 student per request and able to use **page** query to navigate more. ('host/students', 10 students info [1..10] ... 'host/students?page=2', 10 students info [11...12], 'host/students?page=3', [..]).
 Could also change **limit**. (host/students?limit=2&page=4, [7,8]).
 (R)
 2. Route add new students into db if receive {name, email, password}.
 Email have to be unique otherwise send back error response message "User email is existed".
-Apend into db , not replace.
+Carefull to not overwrite with wrong data.
 (C)
 3. Route update password of student if receive correct {email ,password} and {newPassword}.
 If email can not be found in db, response with error message "User not found".
 If email found but password is not match, response with error message "Password is not match".
 Update password = newPassword in database (db.json).
 (U)
 4. Route delete student from database if receive correct {email,password}.
 (D)